bassjansson/gps-clock/README.md

-# gps-clock
+# GPS Clock

-Arduino code for a DC motor driven GPS clock
+Arduino code for a DC motor driven GPS clock.

+## Bass Jansson

+Hired as a software developer for a project by Thijs Rijkers.